-Obje ctive Description environmental impacts associated with the undertaking of the activity on an on- going basis; (ii) Sufficiently provide for the avoidance, management and mitigation of environmental impacts associated with the closure of the facility; and (iii) Ensure compliance with the provisions of environmental authorisation, EMPr, and where applicable, the closure plan. ription of any assumptions made, and any inties or gaps in knowledge. (g) A description of an consultation process that was undertaken during the course of carrying out the environmental audit report. ken during the course of carrying out the ' ' nary and copies of any comments that ceived during any consultation process. (i) Any other information requested by the competent authority.
+Objective Description (ii) Sufficiently provide for the avoidance, management and mitigation of environmental impacts associated with the closure of the facility; and (iii) Ensure compliance with the provisions of environmental authorisation, EMPr, and where applicable, the closure plan. (f) A description of any assumptions made, and any uncertainties or gaps in knowledge. (g) A description of an consultation process that was undertaken during the course of carrying out the environmental audit report. (h) A summary and copies of any comments that were received during any consultation process.
+Any other information requested by the competent authority.